Skip to main content

 Conure on a branch

-Sergio Mendoza Hochmann/Getty Images
+Sergio Mendoza Hochmann / Getty Images

 A type of parrot, conures are brightly colored birds.
-They can be yellow, green, blue, red, or a combination of those colors.
+They can be yellow, green, blue, red, or a combination of those.
 Conures are very intelligent birds that can be trained to do tricks.
-They should have daily human interaction to keep them stimulated.
-Also, their cages should contain lots of enrichment items.
+Because they’re so smart, they should have daily human interaction to keep them stimulated.

+Also, their cages must contain lots of enrichment items.
 These birds like to keep to routines.
 Conures are not the best pet bird for beginners because they can become aggressive and bite.
 Their lifespan is up to 30 years.
 A normal diet for a conure in captivity consists of pellets, vegetables, and the occasional low-sugar fruit.

 Zebra finches

 Whether it is your first bird or your fifth, hopefully our list has taught you something about the most popular birds to keep as pets.
-These intelligent creatures are quite entertaining to watch as they fly about and play with their toys and can sometimes be handled for more interaction!
+These intelligent creatures are quite entertaining to watch as they fly about and play with their toys and can sometimes be handled for more interaction.

 Topics